 The snake incident had happened on Dudley's eleventh birthday, Harry remembered.
 He thought for a moment.
 He had never talked at any length about his childhood with anyone before, in great part because he knew no one would have understood.
 But Tom would understand.
 And so would Voldemort.
 For some reason, that made him want to show them what his life with the Dursleys had really been like.
-So Harry decided to start the memory from the beginning of that morning when Aunt Petunia woke him, and go all the way up to the end when he was being punished and locked inside his cupboard.
+So Harry decided to start the memory from the beginning of that morning when Aunt Petunia woke him, and go all the way up to him being punished and locked inside his cupboard.

-"What's this?" he asked.
+"What is this?" he asked.
 "Were you already being punished?
 Is this how they punished you?
 By locking you inside a cupboard?"

 Harry laughed mirthlessly.
 "No. That was 'my room' - it was where I always slept.
-But when my Hogwarts letter came and it was addressed to The Cupboard under the Stairs, my aunt and uncle freaked out and had me move to one of the bedrooms upstairs."
+Though, when my Hogwarts letter came and it was addressed to The Cupboard under the Stairs, my aunt and uncle freaked out and had me move to one of the bedrooms upstairs."

-"There were four bedrooms - one for my aunt and uncle, one for guests, one for Dudley to sleep in, and one for Dudley's broken toys."
+"There were four - one for my aunt and uncle, one for guests, one for Dudley to sleep in, and one for Dudley's broken toys."